juliagong/smartmirror/README.md

 ## Code
 Currently code is listed in alphabetical order, but order can be changed to give the best overall understanding of how it works
 High-level description of what each file does

+### smart_display.c
+Contains void main() which initializes the modules, profiles, and sensors.
+It then calls display() which is the main loop that draws the page if motion is detected.

+### sensors.c
+Contains the code for communicating directly with the various sensors.
+It initializes and reads in data from the sensors.
+Sensors.c also implements interrupts for the rotary dial.
+Data is initially stored in an array of strings, which is formatted into a resultBuf for printing to the display.

+### output_formatter.c
+Formats the data array of strings from sensor.c into a buf that can be printed to the display.

 ### module.c
-### output_formatter.c
+Each sensor is abstracted into a module: Proximity, Temperature, DateTime, Weather, and Headline.
+*** Fill in info about the structs and how the sensors are abstracted into modules and integrated into the display ***

 ### profile.c
-### sensors.c
+Abastracts the modules into profiles to be displayed on the screen.
+*** Fill in info about how profiles work ***

 ### settings.c
-### smart_display.c
+Implements the setting menu which allows the user to customize the display format of the Date, Time, Temperature, Humidity, Weather, and Headlines.
+The user can also choose between 4 theme colors and 2 fonts.

 ### website
 Three python scripts are hosted at Evander's Stanford directory.
 The
-+ gettime.py: Utilizes python's datetime object to print out the current date and time
++ [gettime.py](http://web.stanford.edu/~evandeo/cgi-bin/gettime.py): Utilizes python's datetime object to print out the current date and time
-+ getweather.py: Utilizes OpenWeatherMap to print current weather conditions in Palo Alto.
++ [getweather.py](http://web.stanford.edu/~evandeo/cgi-bin/getweather.py): Utilizes OpenWeatherMap to print current weather conditions in Palo Alto.
 Current temperature is provided in Fahrenheit and Celsius, with the integer and decimal parts printed separately to ease use with snprintf.
-+ getheadlines.py: Displays the top 10 headlines from this [Google News rss feed](https://news.google.com/_/rss/search?q=reuters+news+-schedule&hl=en-US&gl=US&ceid=US:en).
++[getheadlines.py](http://web.stanford.edu/~evandeo/cgi-bin/getheadlines.py): Displays the top 10 headlines from this [Google News rss feed](https://news.google.com/_/rss/search?q=reuters+news+-schedule&hl=en-US&gl=US&ceid=US:en).
 Each headline is terminated with a '^' to ease processing by the pi.